breuerfelix/breuerfelix.github.io/_posts/19-02-18-react-graphql-auth.md

   - /projects/react-graphql-auth
 ---

-This project is about me learning a Javascript framework called [React](https://reactjs.org) and [GraphQL](https://graphql.org).
+This project is about me learning a JavaScript framework called [React](https://reactjs.org) and [GraphQL](https://graphql.org).
 Like always, it's easier to learn new stuff when applying it to a project.
 I decided to create a simple authentication system.

-The theme is made with [Bulma.io](https://bulma.io) because I wanted to try out a popular alternitive to [Bootstrap](https://getbootstrap.com).
-The docmentation for Bulma is also really good.
+The theme is made with [Bulma.io](https://bulma.io) because I wanted to try out a popular alternative to [Bootstrap](https://getbootstrap.com).
+The documentation for Bulma is also really good.

-For saving the login credentials I used [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).
+For saving the login credentials, I used [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken).

 [Click here](https://github.com/breuerfelix/react-graphql-authentication) to see the code on GitHub.

 ## Database

-To store all the user data I use a simple json file based database called [lowdb](https://github.com/typicode/lowdb).
+To store all the user data, I use a simple JSON file-based database called [lowdb](https://github.com/typicode/lowdb).
 I didn't want to install a local DB only for a little project.
-Even though I implemented all database actions in a seperate class.
-It would be kinda easy to refactor the database to MySQL only by changing this class.
-All other code still behave the same.
+Even though I implemented all database actions in a separate class, it would be kind of easy to refactor the database to MySQL only by changing this class.
+All other code would still behave the same.

 Passwords are also stored in a hashed format to increase security.
 This is done via [bcrypt](https://www.npmjs.com/package/bcrypt).